NuGet/Home/accepted/2023/vscode-commands.md

 <!-- What parts of the proposal do you expect to resolve before this gets accepted? -->
 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->

+Will we include keyboard shortcuts for any commands?
+For removing a package, can we utilize the existing delete command & key binding?
+For removing a package, will we require users to confirm their choice before the package is removed? or for updating? adding?
+Can we allow users to backflow through commands, or undo their last selection and return to the last page in the command flow?

 ## Future Possibilities